germsvel/germsvel.github.io/_posts/2015-10-19-test-first-part-1.md

 It was only recently that I realized just how much tests are an integral part of my workflow.
-I rely on them for so much of what I do, and I use them constantly.
-I think I can safely say that I test first.
-And when I say test first, I do not only mean TDD or BDD, though I certainly don't mean less than that.
+I consider them to be first class citizens, influencing every stage of my workflow.
-What I mean by test first is that my whole workflow considers tests as first class citizens; they are drivers of understanding, via documentation and exploration, design, implementation, and refactoring.
+I consider tests as tools for understanding, counselors of design, drivers of implementation, and pillars of refactoring.

-I imagine this will take a few blog posts, so I start with part-1, hoping that more parts will follow.
-I will progress as I might progress when writing a feature.
-In the process, I will give some insight into how I tend to think, and how tests are involved in that thinking process.
-It is my hope that some may be helped by seeing how my workflow is influenced by tests, and that it would encourage them to test more, or at all, if they haven't yet discovered the amazing power of keeping your tests first.
+This series of posts called _Test First Workflow_ are based on a talk I gave at work.

 ## Understanding

-Whenever I start working on a feature, I seek to understand the flow of code.
-Most of my time is spent working on Rails apps, so my flow will naturally go from a view or a controller down the stack.
-During this process, I often encounter pieces of code I have not seen before.
+Whenever I start working on a feature, I often reach pieces of code that I have not seen before.
 When I do so, I like to run the tests with documentation format.
 In `rspec`, you can get that by running,

 ```
 rspec spec/class_name_spec.rb --fd
 ```

 I find this extremely helpful.
 With one quick glance I can get a good idea of what the class does.
-This is obviously not true when the tests are poorly written.
+This is obviously not true when the tests are poorly written, and the description of the test does not match what the test is actually asserting.

-For example, sometimes I find that the description of the test does not correspond to what the test is actually asserting.
-It is very helpful when the `describe`, `context`, `it` blocks are well presented.
+It is very helpful when the `describe`,
+`context`, `it` blocks are well presented.
 I tend to prefer having a `describe` for every public method a class exposes.
 That way, when you look at tests as documentation you can see very clearly what is the public interface of the class and presumably what are its return values.